Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 - a creature enters the tile effect for the first time during their turn
 - a creature shifts out of a tile effect when it is not their turn

-Occupying a tile effect when it is created counts as entering it for the first time during your turn.
+Occupying a tile effect when it is created counts as entering it.

 Not all tile effects have an associated trigger, but this ensures that they trigger once for every turn that the creature takes, no matter how they end up moving.
 Attacks that you make due to tile effects that you created triggering do not end your hidden status.